DOAGenesys/LAAC/README.md

   3. **Role Assignment Retrieval**: Retrieves all current role division assignments for the user
   4. **Role Assignment Cleanup**: Removes old role division assignments for the specific role, keeping only the new assignment
 - **Validation**: Only updates if user is not already in correct division

+#### Testing and Geolocation Override
+For testing purposes, the LAAC calculation results page provides an option to manually override the detected geolocation country.
+After the initial calculations are displayed, a dropdown menu allows developers or testers to select any country from the list, simulating a different location.

+When a new country is selected from this dropdown:
+- The compliance status is instantly recalculated based on the new "detected" country versus the user's originally selected compliant country.
+- The target division assignment is updated in real-time on the UI.
+- Clicking "Proceed" will use this overridden country as the `detectedCountry` for the division switch logic, allowing for comprehensive testing of both compliant and non-compliant user flows without needing to be physically in different locations.

 ### **Step 6: Division Assignment & SAML SSO Completion**
 **Technical Process**: LAAC generates and sends a signed SAML Response to Genesys Cloud: